🌸 About Touba 🌸

 My love for cooking began before I could even reach the counter.
 In our family, the kitchen wasn’t just where meals were made—it was where stories were told, where my mother taught me patience while waiting for bread dough to rise, and where I learned that a pinch of sumac at the right moment could transform an ordinary dish into something unforgettable.

 After studying communications and working in digital marketing for several years, I realized I was spending every free moment in the kitchen, scribbling recipe notes in the margins of my work notebooks.
-In 2019, I started ToubaEasts as a small blog to preserve the recipes passed down through my family and share them with others who craved authentic, home-cooked Eastern food.
+My apartment smelled perpetually of fried onions and blooming spices.
+My coworkers knew me as the person who always brought elaborate lunches in stacked containers—jeweled rice on the bottom, fragrant stew in the middle, fresh herbs and yogurt on top.

 What began as a weekend project has grown into something I never expected.
 Today, thousands of home cooks visit ToubaEasts each month, trusting my recipes to bring real flavor to their tables.
 I’ve developed and published over 200 recipes, each one tested at least five times in my own kitchen before it ever reaches the site.
+Every turmeric stain on my countertops, every batch of rice that didn’t quite achieve the perfect tahdig, every triumph when a recipe finally clicked—they’re all part of this journey.

 ⭐What I Bring to Your Kitchen